-‘Experience tourism’ combines Roman ruins in the morning, a talk on church abuse in the afternoon
+‘Experience’ tourism combines Roman ruins in the morning, a talk on church abuse in the afternoon

 The tourists went back to their hotel.

 Other days of their trip would include visits to the cliffs of Sorrento, the traces of Pompeii and the volcano at Mount Etna.
-They’d also discuss the Italian mafia while in Sicily and the murder of an investigative journalist in Malta.
+They would also discuss the Italian mafia while in Sicily and the murder of an investigative journalist in Malta.

 But on this night, according to their schedule, there was “time for one more gelato before bed.”